 The journey toward future-ready institutions begins with new ideas about what institutions should do and how they should work.
 As part of our work to advance new frontiers, The Rockefeller Foundation, along with New America and Artha Global, coordinated a series of Future of Institutions Dialogues hosted independently by leading organizations around the world.

 Each Dialogue tackled a different challenge through the lens of institutions, convening creative and impactful organizations, leaders, and thinkers to answer two questions:

 - What new (or reborn) institutions will humanity need to build over the next ten years to overcome this challenge?

 - What innovations in how institutions work can serve as models for building–or rebuilding–these institutions, for today and the future?

-The Dialogues will start with two global challenges in need of new institutional approaches, proposing practical solutions to each:
+The Dialogues started with two global challenges in need of new institutional approaches, proposing practical solutions to each:

 - Averting and preparing for climate change; and

 - Ensuring that digital technologies make our societies better.

 The Dialogues took place in July, August, and September 2022.
 They were closed events, but summaries and snapshots of the conversations are posted here.
 Receive occasional updates on the series by writing to FutureofInstitutions@rockfound.org.

 How Can New or Renewed Institutions Enable Intergenerationally Fair Transitions?